-21. AWARD CLOSEOUT
+21. Award Closeout

-The NIST Grants Office will contact the Non-Federal Entity via email with closeout information 30 days prior to the end of the MEP award, per 2 C.F.R.
+The NIST Grants Office will contact the Non-Federal Entity via email with closeout instructions 30 days prior to the end of the MEP award, per 2 C.F.R.
 Section 200.343.
 The Non-Federal Entity is required to comply with the award closeout procedures within 90 days of the award expiration date, unless an extension is requested and approved by the NIST Grants Officer in writing.

 No costs shall be incurred or funds obligated for any purpose pertaining to the program scope of work after the program expiration date.
-The closeout related costs incurred during the 90-day closeout period following the expiration date can be claimed in the FINAL invoice.
-Closeout activities are limited to the preparation of final reports in accordance with the December 26, 2014, Department of Commerce, Standard Terms and Conditions, Number B.07, page 13, and include performing the activities listed below.
+The closeout-related costs incurred during the 90-day closeout period following the expiration date can be claimed in the FINAL invoice.
+Closeout activities are limited to the preparation of final reports in accordance with Section B.07 of the Department of Commerce Financial Assistance Standard Terms and Conditions (March 31, 2017),